Frequently Asked Questions

 What is big data in healthcare?

-When it comes to healthcare, there are many data sources, including internal medical records, external claims data, prescription data, population and disease statistics, contact management systems, and patient surveys.
-All can be used to track disease, create continuums of care, improve patient outcomes, and support service line development.
+Healthcare relies on various data sources such as internal medical records, external claims data, prescription data, and patient surveys.
+These resources help track diseases, create continuums of care, enhance patient outcomes, and support service line development.

 What is business intelligence healthcare data?